 All approved students interested in taking Secondary Private Lessons for credit must register prior to the add/drop deadline.

 The deadline to submit a Secondary Lesson Application is the first Friday of the first week of classes.

 Secondary lessons are a ‘Dean's Consented' course and must be processed and consented by application through the Office of the Associate Deans prior to registration during the first week of classes.

 Following application and auditions, students will be issued their secondary lesson status via e-mail - usually during the second week of class just prior to the add/drop deadline.

-You will not always receive an email notification of your consent, but students can check their consent on OberView - Prepare for Registration.
+If you do not receive an email notification of your consent, students can check their consent on OberView - Prepare for Registration.

 Due to the volume of requests, many consents occur the day before or the last day of add/drop (registration).
 Once you have been issued a Secondary Private Study (PVST) CRN number, you may register on OberView.
 You may also search and confirm your lesson title and CRN in OberView under Browse Classes.
 If you have further questions, visit the Secondary Lessons FAQ.

 If assigned to a teacher for secondary lessons for credit, you must register on Banner Self-Serve in OberView before the add/drop deadline.
 It is the student’s responsibility to check on consent status and to register, add, drop, or withdraw lessons prior to Registrar deadlines.

 Some students may need to request an Overload form in order to register for secondary lessons above their max credits.
 Conservatory and Double Degree Program students should submit a Conservatory Overload Form to the Office of the Associate Deans; while College of Arts and Sciences students should apply for a Secondary Lesson Overload Form through the AARC Office.

 Please note: There are two section numbers listed for each secondary instrument/teacher; one is faculty taught (Sections 01 to 50), the other is student taught (Sections 51 to 100).
 If you are assigned to a student teacher, the faculty name will still appear on your registration even though the student is your instructor.
 This faculty will act as “Faculty Sponsor” and supervisor of your lessons.